bartkow1999/rap-generator/README.md

 https://github.com/bartosztkowalski/rap-generator.git
 ```

-The training set of lyrics must be attached to program to generate lyrics.
+The training set of lyrics must be attached to program (.txt format) to generate lyrics.

 ## Output
 In this example Mac Miller songs dataset was used to train the model.